hitoshi-watase/sercrod/docs/reference/directives/compose.md

   - `*include` / `*import` change the template’s innerHTML.
   - `*compose` then sets the rendered element’s `innerHTML` from the expression result.
-  - After that, Nablla still walks the (possibly replaced) `node.childNodes` and appends their rendered versions under the same element.
+  - After that, Sercrod still walks the (possibly replaced) `node.childNodes` and appends their rendered versions under the same element.

 - This effectively means: